Activision and Bungie Split Good News for Fans of Destiny 2?Published: April 28, 2019

 The fraud here will likely be whether or not company execs sold the istock off at a higher value using the insider knowledge they have as company directors.
 In order to head off a steep decline in the value of their holdings that the split between Activision and Bungie would cause for ATVI, directors might have sold their shares and thus have committed a crime.

 So where does all of this leave Bungie and its marquee property, Destiny 2?

 After all, some people are naturally worried about continuity of service during the transition from Activision to Bungie alone.
 Per the original partnership agreement between the two companies, Bungie will retain sole ownership of the Destiny franchise and Activision will have no monetary stake in it moving forward.

 Both companies have already stated that the transition process is well underway according to Variety.

 And Bungie has reaffirmed its support for Destiny 2 and continued DLC in the near future.

-In his article “Bungie’s split with Activision may be bad news for Destiny 2,” Friedman states that Bungie’s celebrations of its split from the once dreaded company might be premature.
+In the article “Bungie’s split with Activision may be bad news for Destiny 2,” Friedman states that Bungie’s celebrations of its split from the once dreaded company might be premature.